“Do you think that I have come to give peace on earth? No, I tell you, but rather division.” -Jesus, Luke 12:51

 If you’re answer to any of these is yes, then the ball is in your court.

-What’s required is that you and I experience a renewing change that enables us to take a stand.
-Change that starts with me and with you deep within our own personal lives.
-The kind of change that transforms who we are when no one is watching, and what thoughts we keep when no one can hear them.
+What’s required is that you experience a renewing change that enables you to take a stand.
+Change that starts with you deep within your own personal life.
+The kind of change that transforms who you are when no one is watching, and what thoughts you keep when no one can hear them.

-And when my heart and your heart is transformed, then we can impact the world immediately around us.
+And when your heart is transformed, then you can impact the world immediately around you.
 One changed heart at a time.